A new way to evaluate G-Wishart normalising constants via Fourier analysis: Introduction

 \subsection{Bayesian inference for undirected graphs}

 Efficient sampling methods exist for the restricted class of decomposable (complete) graphs \cite{GreenThomas, GiudiciGreen, Olsson}, thanks to their known results (A1).
-For general undirected graphs, without a handle on evaluating the marginal likelihood and hence the posterior of each network, Bayesian approaches have progressed by avoiding evaluating $\mathcal I_\G(\beta, D)$ and working instead in the joint (un-marginalised) space of networks and elements of the precision matrices \cite{wl12, lenkoski2013direct, mw15}.
-Due to the different sized parameter spaces for different networks, these approaches build on trans-dimensional MCMC \cite{green2003trans}.
-Notably, Bayesian sampling \cite{mw15} outperforms the simple point estimate which can be obtained from regularised optimisation \cite{friedman2008sparse}.
-Although current Bayesian methods avoid evaluating equation (\ref{eq:Iintegraldef}) directly, they still require the evaluation for the simpler case where $D = I_n$.
-As with the conjecture of Roverato \cite{Roverato}, this highlights how the identity matrix case is a key bottleneck for further progress.
-Recently, approximations for $D = I_n$ were developed and shown to offer computational advantages for Bayesian inference for undirected networks \cite{mml23}.
+For general undirected graphs, without a handle on evaluating the marginal likelihood and hence the posterior of each network, Bayesian approaches \cite{vogels2024bayesian} have progressed by avoiding evaluating $\mathcal I_\G(\beta, D)$ and working instead in the joint (un-marginalised) space of networks and elements of the precision matrices \cite{wl12, lenkoski2013direct, mw15}.
+Due to the different-sized parameter spaces for different networks, these approaches build on trans-dimensional MCMC \cite{green2003trans}.
+Notably, Bayesian sampling \cite{mw15, vogels2024bayesian} outperforms the simple point estimate, which can be obtained from regularised optimisation \cite{friedman2008sparse}.
+Although current Bayesian methods avoid evaluating equation (\ref{eq:Iintegraldef}) directly, they can still simplify the sampling by using the evaluation for the case where $D = I_p$.
+This highlights how results for the identity matrix can be useful.
+Indeed, approximations for $D = I_p$ were developed and shown to offer computational advantages for Bayesian inference for undirected networks \cite{mml23}.

+Alternatively, MCMC schemes have been developed that replace the use of the $\G$-Wishart prior with a simpler spike-and-slab prior \cite{wang2015scaling}, removing conjugacy for computational efficiency, especially for sparse networks \cite{sulem2025bayesian}.
+While Bayesian approaches for undirected graphs have focussed on the network structure \cite{vogels2024bayesian}, effectively neglecting downstream analysis tasks, studies with directed networks \cite{MoffaEtAl2017, kuipers2018mutational} demonstrate their importance.
+For such tasks, parameter uncertainty is paramount and directly accessible with the conjugate $\G$-Wishart prior.
+Keeping conjugacy, while avoiding the normalising constant even for the identity matrix, exchange or auxiliary variable approaches eliminate normalising constants from acceptance ratios \cite{mw15, Willem}.
+These schemes still require sampling from the $\G$-Wishart distribution \cite{lenkoski2013direct}, to implicitly estimate normalising constants, so exact computable results for $\G$-Wishart normalising constants could still reduce the computational burden of sampling.

+The $\G$-Wishart distribution can also be extended, for example, to having multivariate shape parameters rather than a single parameter $\delta$, which offers more flexibility in prior design and has been studied in detail for the decomposable case \cite{letac2007wishart}.
+More recently, a Gibbs sampler has been developed allowing Bayesian inference for a certain type of generalised $\G$-Wishart distribution and for certain classes of undirected graphs \cite{khare2018bayesian}.

+Though allowing Bayesian inference, these sampling-based approaches do not directly tackle evaluating the $\G$-Wishart normalising constant beyond Monte Carlo integration \cite{Atay-Kayis, Roverato, mw19}.
+Therefore, we focus on developing an alternative approach to the integrals themselves.